-We propose to acquire all the shares of common stock of Siliconix that we do not own.
+We propose to acquire all of the 5,849,040 shares of common stock of Siliconix that we do not own.
 Currently, Vishay owns approximately 80.4% of Siliconix's outstanding shares.
-We are offering to exchange 2.90 shares of Vishay common stock for each outstanding share of Siliconix common stock validly tendered and not properly withdrawn in the offer.
-We will not accept any Siliconix shares for exchange in the offer unless the shares tendered constitute at least a majority of the publicly held shares.
+We are offering to exchange 3.075 shares of Vishay common stock for each outstanding share of Siliconix common stock validly tendered and not properly withdrawn in the offer.
+We will not accept any Siliconix shares for exchange in the offer unless the shares tendered constitute at least a majority of the shares of Siliconix that we do not own.
+This condition will be satisfied if at least 2,924,521 shares are tendered in the offer.
 There are also other conditions to the offer.